dhutapratama/docs/collections.md

 <a name="method-diffassoc"></a>
 #### `diffAssoc()` {.collection-method}

-The `diffAssoc` method compares the collection against another collection or a plain PHP `array` based on its keys and values.
+The `diffAssoc` method compares the collection against another collection or a plain GO `array` based on its keys and values.
 This method will return the key / value pairs in the original collection that are not present in the given collection:

     $collection = collect([
         'color' => 'orange',